Here at Bike Friday, we make handmade folding bikes, commuter bikes, Tandem Bikes, and Cargo Bikes to fit You.

 DESIGN YOUR FOLDING BIKE

 You can start with a free consultation with a friendly Bike Friday expert by clicking the button below (or calling us).
-A Bike Friday consultant will promptly reply to serve your individual needs.
+A Bike Friday consultant will promptly reply to serve your individual needs for either a folding bike or bike that adjusts to fit and can also come apart for travel.

 You can also explore the options online by choosing a riding style above.